ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # on a computer without an internet connection.
   offline: true

-  # Search ESGF for files even when files are available locally.
-This option is
+  # Search ESGF for files even when files are available locally --- true/[false]
-  # useful to make sure you have the latest version of all files.
+  # This option is useful to make sure you have the latest version of all files.
+  # Remember to set ``offline: false`` if this option is set to ``true``.
   always_search_esgf: false

   # Auxiliary data directory